LucvanDijk2001/Slime-mould-simulation-2.0/README.md

 I once again want to credit this paper i used: https://cargocollective.com/sagejenson/physarum made by Sage Jenson.

-I also want to thank sebastian league for inspiring me to make something like this: https://www.youtube.com/c/SebastianLague
+I also want to thank Sebastian League for inspiring me to make something like this: https://www.youtube.com/c/SebastianLague

 (We don't look at the editor code... haha)